the0neWhoKnocks/tv-renamer/docs/FreeNAS.md

       - It'll ask to reboot, say Yes.
 It'll start to do something, then stop.
         Seemingly that's ok, so close terminal 1 and go back to the other FreeNAS terminal.
+    - After the reboot, if you need to edit the config you'll either use `ros config`, or you can edit the file in `/var/lib/rancher/conf/cloud-config.yml`.
 6. Create a Grub config so you don't have to deal with it on start

 ```sh